-Figure 3 Disease progress of Fusarium wilt in chickpea plants grown in infected soil and treated with Bacillus isolate B16 (a), Bacillus isolate B3 (b), T.viride (c) and T.harzianum (d) and their combinations compared to CS and infected plants (CI).
-Each drop lines represent the progress of the disease compared to control (CI).
-Each point is the mean of DII of five replicates for three seasons (2006/07-2007/08-2008/09); each replicate consists of three potted plants with the controls.
-The present results indicated that the combination of the BCA was more effective than either used alone in reducing disease progress and/or promoting plant growth.
-As reported by Duffy et al. (1996), Larkin and Fravel (1998), Howell (2003) and Maketon et al. (2008), the use of a combination of multiple antagonistic organisms may provide improved disease control over the use of a single organism.
+Notes: Means followed by the same letter are not significantly different at $p \le 0.05$ according to Duncan's multiple-range test. aSeverity of root necrosis was assessed on a scale of 0-10 according to the following scale, 0=0 per cent, 1=1-10 per cent, and 10=91-100 per cent; bRf (the reproduction index) = final population density divided by initial population density; bII (the disease intensity index) = incidence of foliar symptoms × severity data/4, after 90days of inoculation combination of the BCA was more effective than either used alone in reducing disease progress and/or promoting the plant growth.
+As reported by Duffy et al. (1996), Larkin and Fravel (1998), Howell (2003) and Maketon et al. (2008) the use of combination of multiple antagonistic organisms may provide improved disease control over the use of single organism.
 They enhance the level and consistency of control by providing multiple mechanisms of action, more stable rhizosphere community, and are effective over a wider range of environmental conditions.
 In particular, combinations of fungi and bacteria may provide protection at different times or under various conditions, and occupy different or complementary niches.
 Such combinations may overcome inconsistencies in the performance of individual isolates.
 A single biocontrol agent may not perform well at all times in all kinds of soil environment to suppress plant pathogens (Raupach and Kloepper, 1998).

-The mixed inoculation of Bacillus isolates and Trichoderma spp. enhanced plant growth expressed by an increase in plant height, number of branches, leaves, flowers and fresh and dry matter accumulation and the suppression of the disease complex up to 100% compared to controls.
-This is represented by the severity of root necrosis and DII, better than individual applications and in a shorter time period.
-The promotion of chickpea growth parameters by Bacillus isolates and Trichoderma spp. may be due to their ability to produce phytohormones, vitamins and solubilising minerals in addition to their role in the direct inhibition of pathogen growth (Morsy et al., 2009).
+The mixed inoculation of Bacillus isolates and Trichoderma spp. enhanced plant growth expressed in an increase in plant height, number of branches, leaves, flowers, and fresh and dry matter accumulation and the suppression of the disease complex up to 100 per cent compared to controls.
+This is represented by severity of root necrosis and DII, better than individual application and in less time period.
+The promotion of chickpea growth parameters by Bacillus isolates and Trichoderma spp. may be due to their abilities to produce phytohormones, vitamins and solubilising minerals besides, their role in direct inhibition of pathogen growth (Morsy et al., 2009).

 The individual effect of the Bacillus isolates in promoting plant growth was rarely observed (Figure 1).
-The combined effect of T. harzianum with either of the Bacillus isolates was more effective than the inoculation with Tv, which was evidenced in the enhanced growth in most of the parameters and disease reduction percentages.
-These results are in agreement with Abeysinghe's (2007) findings that observed that protection of bean seedlings was more pronounced in T. harzianum RU01 treated plants than bacterized plants with B. subtilis CA32, and enhanced root growth was observed only in T. harzianum RU01 treated plants.
-This suggests that biotic modification of the mycorrhizosphere was a result of colonisation with T. harzianum RU01.
+The combined effect of T. harzianum with either of the Bacillus isolates was more effective than the inoculation with T. viride, which was evidenced in the enhanced growth in most of the parameters and disease reduction percentages.
+These results are in agreement with Abeysinghe's (2007) findings who observed that protection of bean seedlings was more pronounced in T. harzianum RU01 treated plants than bacterized plants with B. subtilis CA32 and enhanced root growth was observed only in T. harzianum RU01 treated plants.
+This suggests that biotic modifications of the mycorrhizosphere were a result of colonization with T. harzianum RU01.